SSC CGL Syllabus 2023

 Take a Free Mock Test Here

 The total time duration of SSC CGL 2023 is 60 minutes.
-The merit list will be prepared on the basis of the overall performance of candidates in Tier-II Examination only.
+The merit list will be prepared based on the overall performance of candidates in the Tier-II Examination only.
 This means Tier-1 is qualifying in nature now.
 All sections of paper 1 must be qualified separately.

 *Negative marking of 0.50 for each wrong answer

-Merit list will be prepared on the basis of overall performance of candidates in Tier-II Examination only.
-Total time duration is 2 hours 15 minutes for Paper – 1 and 2 hours for Paper – 2 and 3 each.
+The merit list will be prepared based on the overall performance of candidates in the Tier-II Examination only.
+The total time duration is 2 hours 15 minutes for Paper – 1 and 2 hours for Papers – 2 and 3 each.

 Paper | Session | Section | Subject | Questions | Marks |